PatrykKonieczny/CS474_HW1/README.md

-Homework 3 – Patryk Konieczny - patrykk2
+Homework 4 – Patryk Konieczny - patrykk2

-Update Notes: I built upon my homework one and two implemtation in order to include abstract classes and interfaces.
+Update Notes: This homework includes updates for branching and exceptions.
-The tests files that I added for this homework are: ExtendTest2, ImplementsTest, InterfaceTest, ObjectCreation, and AbstractClassTest
+The tests that I added for this homework are TryTest, IFTest, ExceptionDefTest, CatchTest, and CatchErrorTest.
 In order to use both languages, you have to import the languages.
 This can be done by using import SetDSL.SetOps.* and import  SetDSL.ClassOps.* in the methods you plan to use them.
-The deliverables that I was failed to implment was nested classes and interfaces.
-Additionally, access specifiers.